 Use a planner!
 I have so many responsibilities to juggle throughout the day.
-So having a planner makes it easier to remember upcoming assignments and materials that I’ll need to bring to class.
+Having a planner makes it easier to remember upcoming assignments and materials that I’ll need to bring to class.

-Take care of your mental health - give yourself some time and take a break.
+Take care of your mental health by taking a break.
 Whether it is taking a walk, listening to music, watching a movie, spending time with friends or taking a nap, you need some time for yourself.

-Stay organized by using the syllabus to plan out all your assignments at the beginning of the semester to help you complete everything on time or even earlier.
-After the first week of class, sort out which classes need your most attention and which ones you can handle with minimum attention.
-This will help you focus on the class that needs your attention before it gets out of hand.
+Stay organized by using the syllabus to plan out all your assignments.
+After the first week of class, sort out which classes need the most attention and schedule time to work on them each day so that your workload doesn’t get out of hand.

 Prepare for a College Class

 Weekly Study Plan Worksheet (DOCX - 42KB) can help you organize your week.
-The
+For an example, see

 Take notes and organize information.
-When reading or studying class content, take notes and prepare visual aids such as charts, flashcards, concept maps or other helpful formats.
-When taking notes, use your own words.
-Use different colors of pens and highlighters to organize information.
+When reading or studying class content, take notes in your own words and prepare visual aids such as charts, flashcards, concept maps, etc. Different colored pens and highlighters can help you stay organized.

 Prepare for exams.
 Review the required readings.
-Study your notes.
+Study your notes and read them aloud to yourself if you are an auditory learner.
 Make practice tests or flash cards to prepare for quizzes, tests and exams.
 Partner with fellow classmates to have a study session.

 Prepare for Online Learning